bilegt-bat-ochir/autonomous/step6.md

 ![](./images/step6/1.sqldev-cont4.PNG)

 - If you copy the full URL and paste in the browser, you will get JSON dataset.

 ![](./images/step6/1.sqldev-cont5.PNG)
+- Congratulations, you are now able utilize ATP using RESTful services.

-## Create your second workspace RESTATP and create an empty applicatio.
+## Create your second workspace RESTATP and create an empty application.

 -  You will follow same steps as we did in [step 4](step4.md).
 Logout from your current APEX workspace, and login as **ADMIN** user.
 When you are logging as **ADMIN** user, name of the workspace is **INTERNAL** and password is your database password which you have provided in ATP instance provisioning.